kseler/notes-board/README.md

 # React Notes Board

-Simple app for adding notes created with React.js and Node.js(ExpressJS)
+Simple app for adding notes created with React.js and Node.js(ExpressJS).

+*** each note is saved to the local notes.js file

 ## Available Scripts